LLC vs. C Corp: What’s the difference for my taxes?

 A C Corporation is a legal and IRS-recognized business entity that’s best for businesses looking to keep their profits in the business.
 A C Corporation pays tax twice: first as income tax at the corporate rate, and secondly as shareholders when they pay income tax on dividends they receive.

 C Corporations must disclose performance in an annual report and follow other corporate formalities.
 A C Corporation’s legal structure limits an owner’s financial liabilities, similar to an LLC.

 Most large corporations in America are taxed as C Corporations.
-Corporations may also elect to be taxed as an S Corporation, and many small businesses choose this election.
-(Learn more about ).
+Corporations may also elect to be taxed as S Corporations, and many small businesses choose this election.
+(Learn more about S Corp vs LLC).

 How are C Corporations taxed?